RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/AutowareSimulation.md

 catkin_package( CATKIN_DEPENDS autoware_msgs)
 ```
 A similar procedure can be followed to any specific autoware package that needs to be used with ROS.

+## Summary
+Now you can spawn a custom vehicle with a customed sensor stack in simulation.
+You can make use of Autoware's planning algorithms and other supported packages

 ## Further Reading
 Read the Autoware documentation from [Autoware Documentation]